 Christmas in Rome

 Most people take the period from Christmas to the New Year off work in Italy so the streets and restaurants come alive with locals enjoying the company of friends and family or shopping for last minute presents.
 Then there are the celebrations - lively markets, outdoor ice rinks, nativity scenes, choir performances and religious parades.
 Plus, you'll feel like you have the run of the place - it's much less packed with tourists than the peak months!
-Italy holidays have never looked better - and looking ever so tempting for 2016.
+Italy holidays have never looked better - and looking ever so tempting for 2017 and 2018.